 Our client, Elena*, had her life turned upside down after she was injured by another worker at a busy warehouse.
 For months she suffered from constant pain, couldn’t work, and couldn’t do the things she loved.

-Despite every attempt to negotiate a fair settlement for her workplace injury claim—including a formal mediation process—the insurance company wouldn’t budge.
+Despite every attempt to negotiate a fair settlement for her workplace injury claim, the company’s highest offer was in the low five figures and wouldn’t budge.

 To level the playing field against a corporate giant, she needed an experienced law firm on her side.
-Our personal injury attorneys fully dedicated themselves to this case, and in the end secured a huge settlement in arbitration that will provide Elena with more than enough to cover her ongoing care.
+Our personal injury attorneys fully dedicated themselves to this case, and in the end secured a huge arbitration award that will provide Elena with the financial resources to compensate for her injuries.

 Elena Is Injured by a Careless Warehouse Worker